This is a full listing of the Dutch sporting calendar with a focus on major sports events in Amsterdam and around the Netherlands.

 Grachtenrace – Up to 140 sloop boats race over a 22km course around Amsterdam’s canals.
 The race starts near Jan Schaeferbrug (bridge) at IJhaven and the route takes in various canals including Herengracht, Leidsegracht and Singelsgracht.
 The finish is at Oosterdok by the Maritime Museum.
 33rd edition is due 12 Oct 2019.

 Amsterdam City Swim – This charity 2km outdoor swim event in the city features up to 3,000 participants.
-Sunday 8 Sep 2019.
+Expected Sunday 6 Sep 2020.

 Friday Night Skate – A 20km organised skate around the streets of Amsterdam held every Friday night (2030, weather permitting) from Vondelpark Pavilion.